What is a Registered Agent in Delaware?

 Availability: The Registered Agent must be available at the registered office during normal business hours to accept legal documents and other state filings on behalf of your business.
 This ensures that important legal and state communications are received without delay.

-Legal Entity Status: If the Registered Agent is a company or organization, it must be authorized to conduct business in Delaware.
+Legal Entity Status: If the Resident Agent is a company or organization, it must be authorized to conduct business in Delaware.
 This means a foreign (non-Delaware) entity serving as a Registered Agent must be registered to do business in Delaware.

 Consent of the Registered Agent: The individual or entity selected as the Registered Agent must consent to act in that capacity.
 While specific documentation of this consent is not always required to be filed with the state, maintaining a record of consent is advisable.